How are uber and lyft drivers vetted?

 If a driver has any of these items on their criminal background check, they will not be able to drive for Lyft.

-The vetting process for both companies must be improved to ensure that nothing falls through the cracks.
+The vetting process for both ridesharing companies must be improved to ensure that known offenders aren’t missed and records and reports don’t fall through the cracks.
 Rideshare companies have a duty to protect customers from drivers with criminal or poor driving histories.
-Both Uber and Lyft should review their policies and implement new practices to protect their clients.